Navigation » List of Schools » Prince George Community College » Psychology » Psychology 2080 – Abnormal Psychology » Spring 2021 » Quiz 4

 A Certain personality characteristics are related to recovery from stress disorders, but not to their development.

-B Personality characteristics are related to both the development of stress disorders and recovery from them.
+B Personality characteristics are related to neither the development of nor recovery from stress disorders.

 Question #5